LD-Reborn/embeddingsearch/docs/Indexer.md

     [ // This is a list; you can have as many "workers" as you want {
         "Name": "example",
-        "Searchdomains": [
-          "example"
-        ],
         "Script": "Scripts/example.py",
         "Calls": [ // This is also a list.
-You can have as many different calls as you need.
+A worker may have multiple different calls.
           {
             "Type": "interval", // See: Call types
             "Interval": 60000
           }
         ]
+      },
+      {
+        "Name": "secondWorker",
+        /* ... */
       }
     ]
   }